Skip to main content

 • Reliance is feasible for studies where the activities constitute engagement in non-exempt human research.
 Considerations and/or justification for reliance must be also be detailed in the protocol or eIRB+ application.
 See HRP-1801 - Worksheet Authorization Agreement Review for more information.

 In order for Northwestern IRB to serve as the IRB of record for an external site, a new study submission or modification to an existing study must be submitted in eIRB+.
 The submission must include any corresponding protocol details about external site activities and a draft reliance agreement for our review.
-We kindly ask that reliance agreements be provided for our review before external signatures are acquired.
+We kindly ask that drafted reliance agreements be submitted in eIRB+ without external signatures.
+This allows us to review the document and provide feedback.
 We do not sign reliance agreements outside of eIRB+.

 • If your project is federally funded a Single IRB Letter of Support may be necessary before IRB review can begin or external investigators can be added.
 See our Single IRB Planning webpage for more information.